Adrian Francis Laws: 12 June 1940

 Laws first success came on 12 June 1940 while participating in the hunt and destruction of what appeared to be a lone He 111.
 The Battle of Britain was still in its early days and this is reflected by the length and detail of the combat reports.
 Later on in the battle a more sanguine Laws is to comment "closed into attack and usual dog-fight ensued".
 But here, both he and Gilbert describe every twist and turn of the engagement.

 The incident also shows the deadly effect of radar and observer tracking.
 The lone bomber trying to sneak out at zero feet was not allowed to escape.
 Laws and Gilbert, supposed to fly in section, actually left the ground ten minutes apart.
 So it was Gilbert who found the raider first and emptied his guns into the enemy aircraft.
 One engine was damaged and one gunner was killed or injured.

 A short time later the He 111 was to become the object of Laws' attention.
 He hounded the damaged bomber to wave-top height with two passes.
 While two other Spitfires arrived to take shots at what was now a wallowing enemy, Laws emptied his guns and watched the bomber settle on the water.
 His reluctance to leave his first kill is evident as he describes circling the plane and seeing the crew inflating their dinghy.

 29 July 1940

-By this time No. 64 Squadron were being led by Aeneas MacDonell, a man who would go on to have a distinguished RAF career.
+By this time No. 64 Squadron were being led by Donald MacDonell, a man who would go on to have a distinguished RAF career.
 He had been heavily involved in the fighting over the convoys on 25 July.
 He had bagged a Ju 87 Stuka before he himself was badly shot up in combat with a Ju 88 off Dover.
 MacDonnell however was unhurt and managed to land safely.
 MacDonell, official head of the Glengarry clan, was to say about his squadron's pilots "...it's like holding a team of wild horses when there are Germans near".

 On this day the pilots of No. 64 Squadron found their action amongst the German fighters when they engaged a flight of Messerschmitt Bf 109s over St. Margaret's Bay at eight o'clock in the morning and Laws downed an Bf 109.